-It's not uncommon for anal sex to occasionally hurt.
-Whether it's your first time, your partner isn't as gentle as you're used to, or he's older than you've had before, sex can be uncomfortable or painful.
-But regular pain during sex isn't something you should just accept as normal.
+It is not uncommon for anal sex to hurt occasionally.
+Whether it's your first time, your partner isn't as gentle as you're used to, or they're older than you were before, sex can be uncomfortable or painful.
+But regular pain during sex is not something you should just accept as normal.
 If you find that anal sex hurts you more often, then you've come to the right article.
 In this post, we'll explore why anal sex can hurt.
-Next, we'll cover the things you can do to prepare yourself to make anal sex pleasurable and pleasurable for you or your partner.
+Then, we'll cover things you can do to prepare yourself to make anal sex enjoyable and pleasurable for you or your partner.
 Does anal sex hurt?
-Have you tried anal sex before but found it too painful to continue?
-Or maybe you got on with it, but it's not something you're looking forward to doing again.
-According to research by the San Francisco Aids Foundation, you're not alone.
-Of the 412 respondents, 86% stated that they felt pain at some point.
+Have you tried anal sex before but it hurt too much to continue?
+Or maybe you've continued with it, but it's not something you look forward to repeating.
+According to research from the San Francisco Aids Foundation, you're not alone.
+Of the 412 respondents, 86% say they felt pain at one point.
 Only 9% said they never had pain during anal sex.

-When talking about anal sex, it's helpful to compare the experience to vaginal sex.
+When talking about anal sex, it is useful to compare the experience with vaginal sex.
 While this is not relevant for everyone who engages in anal sex, it is helpful to understand why anal sex can be painful for many people.
-There are two main differences between the vagina and the anus.
-First, the anus is a sphincter muscle that is not meant to be stretched for the purpose of taking something inside.
+There are two main differences between vaginal and anal sex.
+First, the anus is a sphincter muscle that is not meant to be stretched in order to get something in.
 Second, the anus does not lubricate itself.
 The anus is also full of nerve endings.
 Also, consider that the skin in and around the anus is thin.
-It's no wonder that anal sex can be painful if you're not properly prepared.
-Even the Escorts, they hurt especially with the big sizes.
+No wonder anal sex, can be painful if you are not properly prepared.
+Even the Escorts, they hurt especially with large sizes.

 How to prepare for anal sex

-If you have sex regularly, even if you use protection such as condoms, it is best practice to get tested for STDs every 3 to 6 months.
-If you are in a monogamous relationship then it is not necessary to have frequent tests, although you should have tests at least every 12 months.
-Going to the bathroom This seems unlikely, but for both mental and physical preparation, it's a good idea to go to the bathroom before an anal session.
+If you have sex regularly, even if you use protection such as condoms, it is best practice to get tested for STIs every 3 to 6 months.
+If you are in a monogamous relationship, then it is not necessary to have frequent screenings, although you should be screened at least every 12 months.
+Going to the toilet This seems like an impossible task, but for both mental and physical preparation, it's good to go to the toilet before an anal session.

-Use the toilet and then clean with some soap and water.
-And no, you don't have to use a shower before anal sex.
+Use the toilet and then clean with a little soap and water.
+And no, you don't need to use a shower before anal sex.
 This is a personal preference.
-Just remember that with anal, bad things can happen.
-As long as you and your partner know you won't have to go through the hassle of washing every time.
+Just remember that with anal, poop can happen.
+As long as you and your partner know that you won't have to go through the hassle of washing every time.

 Choose the right lubricant

 Lubrication is a big part of pain-free anal sex.
 Remember, the anus does not lubricate itself.
-The visits to Athens, they know very well all kinds of lubricants!
+The visas in Athens, know very well all kinds of lubricants!

-You need to apply the lube liberally and often to avoid chafing and prevent soreness and tearing.
+You should apply the lubricant liberally and frequently to avoid friction and prevent pain and tearing.
 The best lube for you will depend on many factors, including preference.
-If you're not sure what type of oil to buy, here's a breakdown of the different options:
+If you are unsure of the type of lubricant to buy, here is a breakdown of the various options:

-Water-based lubricant: The most common type of lubricant, water-based lubricants are safe to use with latex condoms and all sex toys.
+Water-based lubricant: The most common type of lube, water-based lubes are safe for use with latex condoms and all sex toys.
 Water-based lubricants require frequent reapplication, but are a non-sticky, non-staining option that can be used for all types of sexual encounters.

-Silicone based lubricant: These types of lubricants should not be used with latex or silicone.
-It is safe to use with glass, hard plastic or steel sex toys.
-Silicone lube is more durable compared to water-based lube which is ideal for activities like anal.
+Silicone-based lubricant: These types of lubricants should not be used with latex or silicone.
+They are safe for use with sex toys made of glass, hard plastic or steel.
+Silicone lubricant is more durable compared to water-based lubricants which is ideal for activities such as anal.

 Oil-based lubricant: Oil-based lubricants are incompatible with most condoms and sex toys.
 If you want to use it for anal sex, use polyurethane condoms.

-Hybrid Oil: These lubricants can be any combination of water-based, silicone-based, and oil-based lubricants.
-The pros and cons will vary depending on its content.
-You can't go wrong with a silicone based lube as it is long lasting and versatile.
+Hybrid lubricant: These lubricants can be any combination of water-based, silicone-based and oil-based lubricants.
+The advantages and disadvantages will vary depending on its content.
+You can't go wrong with a silicone-based lubricant, as it is long-lasting and versatile.
 But as long as you know the limitations of each type, you can make any of the above types of lubricants work.

 Read - Tips for enjoyable and safe anal sex